reflex-dev/reflex-web/docs/hosting/deploy.md

 from reflex.components.radix.themes.typography import *
 ```

-So far, we've been running our apps locally on our own machines.
+So far, we have been running our apps locally on our own machines.
 But what if we want to share our apps with the world?
 This is where
 the hosting service comes in.